Subordination of Individual Interest to General Interest Principle

 It is obvious that every employee joins an organization to accomplish his/her certain goals & objectives.
 They are self-motivated to the attainment of their goals.
 The problem arises when employees’ objectives do not match with organizational objectives.
 It makes them demotivated and productivity reduced.
 But when employees’ objectives match with the organization everything works as it should.

-Thus it is the prime duty of the manager is to reconcile individual objectives with organizational objectives.
+Thus it is the prime duty of the manager to reconcile individual objectives with organizational objectives.
 Thus this principle assumes that the organization is a group or social unit the group goals should be given priority over individuals.

 Hence, at the core of this principle, if a group or organizational objective is achieved individual employees’ objectives should also be achieved.